ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2014-11-16-do-women-take-the-scenic-route.md

 journeys_merge
 {% endhighlight %}

 It's also possible to query to google routing api to get a route for each of these journeys.
-We can plot this to ensure that we have a good coverage across Manhatten Island, but it can also look really cool!
+We can plot this to ensure that we have a good coverage across Manhatten Island, but it can also look really nice.

 {% highlight r %}